Mikkomario/Utopia-Vault-Scala/README.txt

         SelectDistinct object was added to create select distinct -queries

+        MaxBy and MinBy objects were added for easier orderBy ...
+Limit 1 syntax.

         StorableWithFactory now contains searchMin(String) & searchMax(String) -methods

         StorableFactory parsing failures may now be handled through ErrorHandling object.
 By default the handler ignores